top of page

 Filter by sector

-Environment Agency: Rethinking Water: 2023
+Environment Agency: Rethinking Water

 To aid development of a ‘Water Strategy’ (seeking to deliver a sustainable and resilient water environment for the future) the Environment Agency (EA) commissioned research to inform this work.
 The study aimed to understand how the public interacts with the water environment and to gather views, opinions, preferences and current concerns relating to all things water related (including flooding).
-The research utilised a range of data collection methods, with an online acce
+The research utilised a range of data collection methods, with an online access

-Natural England / CPRE, Discover Tranquillity, 2024
+Natural England / CPRE, Discover Tranquillity

 For almost 30 years tranquillity has been recognised as a significant asset of our landscape, now embedded in the National Planning Policy Framework and used in planning decisions.
 However, in the 20 years since CPRE and Natural England reviewed this map, much has changed: the digital revolution; greater environmental awareness, economic squeeze, COVID, working from home, and so on.
 So, do we value tranquillity differently today?
 We relished the challenge, designing an innova